Floer cohomology in the mirror of the projective plane and a binodal cubic curve: Introduction

 This paper is a version of my doctoral thesis.
 It represents research done at MIT under the supervision of Denis Auroux, whose support and generosity contributed greatly to the completion of this work.
-I thank him and Paul Seidel for suggestions that proved to be invaluable in its development.
-I also thank Mohammed Abouzaid and Tom Mrowka for their interest in this work and several helpful discussions.
+I thank him, Paul Seidel, and Mohammed Abouzaid for suggestions that proved to be invaluable in its development.
+I thank Tom Mrowka for his interest in this work and several helpful discussions.
+I thank the referees who provided comments and helpful suggestions that improved the paper in many ways.

 This work was partially supported by NSF grants DMS-0600148 and DMS-0652630.
 Part of it was done during visits to the University of California at Berkeley and the Mathematical Sciences Research Institute, whom I thank for their hospitality.